North Branch Preserve – Pemberton, Burlington County, NJ

 We then came upon the scant remains of some old buildings.
 Maybe they were a small house?
 There wasn’t enough there to tell what they had been.
 It was pretty cool, and unsuspected, find.

 In the last picture, you can see the way the trail headed (pretty much a straight line from the way we’d come in), which led down what I could only think of as an old. overgrown driveway.
 It followed the edge of the creek, and had a few small views of the water.
 We ended up back at that downed tree by the yellow arrow marker that I told you to remember.
 Yay!
 At this point, we discovered the trail was a lollipop.

 We made the slight left and headed back toward the car.
 We had to go back around the first blowdown that we’d encountered (which we found a shorter, more direct route over this time) and across the power line cut.

 We arrived back at the car with about 20 minutes of daylight to spare.
 Good adventure!

-Nearby – The Pemberton Rail Trail and the Pemberton Wildlife Management Area are each nearby with trails, although we haven’t done either of them quite yet!
+Nearby – The Pemberton Rail Trail and the Pemberton Wildlife Management Area are each nearby with trails, although we haven’t done the second quite yet!

 Warning: A non-numeric value encountered in /home/customer/www/southjerseytrails.org/public_html/wp-content/themes/engine/functions/reviews.php on line 338